-Physician/Practitioner services, including doctor's office visits
+Physician/Practitioner services, including doctor's office visits Covered services include:

-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)
+- Medically necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)

-\$0 Copayment for innetwork Medicare-covered Primary Care Visits
+\$0 Copayment for in-network Medicare-covered primary care visits

-\$20 Copayment for innetwork physician specialist visits.
+\$20 Copayment for in-network Medicare-covered physician specialist visits and medical procedures.

-\$20 Copayment for innetwork Medicare-covered non-routine dental care.
+\$20 Copayment for in-network Medicare-covered non-routine dental care.

-\$200 Copayment for innetwork Medicare-covered outpatient surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location
+\$200 Copayment for in-network Medicare-covered outpatient surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location

-What you must pay when Services that are covered for you you get these services Podiatry services \$20 Copayment for in-Covered services include: network Medicare-covered Medicare-covered Podiatry Services: Services Diagnosis and the medical or surgical treatment of injuries \$0 Copayment for inand diseases of the feet (such as hammer toe or heel spurs). network routine trimming Routine foot care for members with certain medical of nails, up to four (4) conditions affecting the lower limbs times per calendar year.
-Supplemental Nail Trim Benefit: Routine trimming of nails up to four (4) times per calendar year. 🔪 Prostate cancer screening exams \$0 Copayment for in-For men age 50 and older, covered services include the network Medicare-covered following - once each calendar year: preventive services. • Digital rectal exam • Prostate Specific Antigen (PSA) test There is no coinsurance. copayment, or deductible for an annual PSA test.
-Prosthetic devices and related supplies 20% Coinsurance for in-Devices (other than dental) that replace all or part of a body part network Medicare-covered or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+What you must pay when Services that are covered for you you get these services Podiatry services \$20 Copayment for Covered services include: in-network Medicare-Medicare-covered Podiatry Services: covered Services.
+Diagnosis and the medical or surgical treatment of injuries \$0 Copayment for and diseases of the feet (such as hammer toe or heel spurs).
+Supplemental in-Routine foot care for members with certain medical network routine conditions affecting the lower limbs trimming of nails, covered up to four Supplemental Nail Trim Benefit: (4) times per calendar Routine trimming of nails up to four (4) times per calendar year. year.
+Prostate cancer screening exams \$0 Copayment for For men age 50 and older, covered services include the following in-network Medicareonce each calendar year: covered preventive Digital rectal exam services.
+Prostate Specific Antigen (PSA) test There is no coinsurance. copayment, or deductible for an annual PSA test.
+Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or 20% Coinsurance function.
+These include, but are not limited to: colostomy bags and for in-network supplies directly related to colostomy care, pacemakers, braces, Medicare-covered prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.